 Paul Smiths, NY, Jan 29, 2010 — A diverse group gathered yesterday to look at ways to keep the Adirondack Park Visitor Interpretive Centers in Newcomb and Paul Smiths going.
 The meeting was hosted by Paul Smiths College, and came just over a week after Gov. David Paterson announced plans to close the two VICs by next January.
 Local and state elected officials, business owners, tourism officials, environmental groups and other NGOs came.
 No decisions were made, but as Chris Knight reports, the VIC-boosters had plenty of ideas for how to keep the popular facilites open, either in whole or in part.
 Go to full article

-Albany, NY, Jan 19, 2010 — In his State-of-the-State address two weeks ago, Gov. David Paterson predicted this would be "a winter of reckoning."
+Rensselaer, NY, Jan 19, 2010 — In his State-of-the-State address two weeks ago, Gov. David Paterson predicted this would be "a winter of reckoning."

 This morning, he and his budget director began to fill in the details.
 For the North Country, they include closure of three prisons--in Ogdensburg, Lyon Mountain and Moriah--as well as both Adirondack Park Visitors Interpretive centers, at Paul Smiths and Newcomb.
 Roughly 480 high-paying government jobs are at stake.